-Colorado Law will offer undergraduate students the opportunity to take law classes this summer.
+Colorado Law will offer undergraduate students the opportunity to a take law class this summer.
 Students will be able to road test law school teaching.
-The 2017 course schedule includes courses that explore a variety of practical and engaging topics.

 Whether you want to explore the legal field as a potential career or simply expand your knowledge, these courses will provide an enriching experience.